Meet the sturddlefish, a weird fish hybrid accidentally created by scientists

-The American paddlefish and Russian sturgeon were never fated to be mates.
-However, when scientists in Hungary accidentally bred a new hybrid of the two fish, the sturddlefish was born.
+The American paddlefish and Russian sturgeon were never fated to mate.
+However, when scientists accidentally bred a new hybrid of the two fish, the sturddlefish was born.

 Most people know the Russian sturgeon for its eggs, which are sold as high-end caviar.
 The American paddlefish has a long snout, and can only be found in half of the US.
 Both species are referred to as "fossil fish" because of their ancient lineage and slow evolution.